 The cheapest option is to make your own.
 It’s actually quite easy and most supermarkets sell the simple yoghurt makers these days.
 This brings the cost down to around $1.50 per litre.
-If you are interested in giving it a go, I highly recommend the Easiyo Red Yoghurt Maker.

 If you want to sit somewhere in the middle of these options, you can opt to buy the larger tubs, and fill the smaller pouches with them.
 I find this costs me around $6.50 per litre for the better quality brands.
 My favourites youghurt brands are Jalna and Tamar Valley, and we just love the gorgeous Sinchies pouches for their cute designs and ease of use.

 You can sweeten plain Greek yoghurt in many ways, some of our favourite combos are: